Caty1121/ChampainProj_PacificTrailsResort/PacificTrailsResort/README.md

 #### Drop Zone Selection:
 We select the cart container element, which acts as the drop zone for our draggable items.

 #### Drag Over Event:
 The 'dragover' event is necessary for the drop action to work.
 By preventing the default behavior, we allow items to be dropped into the drop zone.

-#### Drag Over Event:
-The 'dragover' event is necessary for the drop action to work.
-By preventing the default behavior, we allow items to be dropped into the drop zone.